swcarpentry/shell-novice/_episodes/02-filedir.md

 ### Getting help

-`ls` has lots of other **flags**.
-There are two common ways to find out how to use a command and what flags it accepts:
+`ls` has lots of other **options**.
+There are two common ways to find out how to use a command and what options it accepts:

-1. We can pass a `--help` flag to the command, such as:
+1. We can pass a `--help` option to the command, such as:
     ~~~
     $ ls --help
     ~~~